-- a) The spacing between any two girth welds must not be smaller than one pipe diameter (1D) for pipeline welds and not smaller than 1D for transition welds in bends.36 - b) No welded sleeve or composite sleeve repair is permitted during new pipe construction. - c) A measurement and monitoring system must be developed and implemented to quantify the pipe ovality, out-of-roundness, and pipe wall thickness at the pipe mill.
-DGLLC must document procedures for pipe handling, storage, transportation, and visual inspection of pipe for transportation damage.
+- a) The spacing between any two girth welds must not be smaller than 1 pipe diameter (1D) for pipeline welds and not be smaller than 1D for transition welds in bends. - b) No welded sleeve or composite sleeve repair is permitted during new pipe construction. - c) A measurement and monitoring system must be developed and implemented to quantify the pipe ovality, out-of-roundness, and pipe wall thickness at the pipe mill.
+AGDC must document procedures for pipe handling, storage and transportation and visual inspection of pipe for transportation damage.
 Dimensions must be measured on any pipes suspected of being damaged or deformed.
-During each construction season, verification must be made on at least 10 pipes that the pipe still meets the dimensional requirements after being transported to the ROW. - d) Each girth weld must be inspected for misalignment to ensure that the maximum misalignment has not been exceeded.
+During each construction season, it must be verified on at least 10 pipes that the pipe still meets the dimensional requirements after being transported to the right-of-way. - d) Each girth weld must be inspected for misalignment to ensure that the maximum misalignment for each girth weld has not been exceeded.
 Inspection may be performed visually with the use of appropriate tools or with a measuring system that measures misalignment around the circumference.
 Procedures for remediating girth welds outside specified misalignment limits must be developed.
 Alternatively, if misalignment is greater than the maximum allowed, the weld must be cut out or the strain capacity of the pipe segment where the subject weld is located must be lowered based upon the measured misalignment using the ECA approach of Condition 7. - e) Longitudinal stress and strain during construction must be calculated based upon the anticipated pipe ditch installation procedure.
-Pipe lifting and lowering-in practices, ditch depths, lift heights, number of lift points, and spacing between lift points must be specified. - Pipe lowering-in stress and strain analysis must consider the total transition length, defined as all pipe joints between the touch-down point at the bottom of the trench and the touch-down point on the leading end of the pipe string.
-Both vertical profile and horizontal offset from pipe support to the center of the ditch must be technically considered.
+Pipe lifting and lowering-in practices, ditch depths, lift heights, number of lift points, and spacing between lift points must be specified: - Pipe lowering-in stress and strain analysis must consider the total transition length, defined as all pipe joints between the touch down point at the bottom of the trench and the touchdown point on the leading end of the pipe string.